 In the Operations Program, Participants that fail to deliver their assigned Energy Deployment and do not secure a waiver for that failure will pay a Delivery Failure Charge.
-The Delivery Failure Charge Business Practice Manual (BPM) provides implementing details and practices relevant to the calculation of the Delivery Failure Charge, the circumstances for obtaining a waiver of the charge, limits on the maximum amount of such charge, and the allocation of revenues received by the Western Power Pool (WPP) from payment of such charges.
+The Delivery Failure Charge Business Practice Manual (BPM 209) provides implementing details and practices for the calculation of the Delivery Failure Charge, the process and considerations for obtaining a Waiver, limits on the maximum amount of such charge, and the allocation of revenues received by the Western Power Pool (WPP) from payment of such charges.